kaisaarumeel/skin-cancer-detector/README.md

     http://127.0.0.1:8000
     ```

 ### Database Migrations
-> TODO: update this after adding a DB router.

-If any changes are made to the Django models (database schemas) we need to run the following commands to update the table definitions.
+If any changes are made to the `Django` models (database schemas), the changes need to be migrated to the database(s).
+Execute the following commands from the `Django` project root folder:

 ```bash
 python3 manage.py makemigrations